Hours: Monday-Thursday 7:30a-5:30p and Friday 7:30a-11:30a

 Customers are reminded that the Camelot Landfill is still open and operating.
-Customers with an active residential water account may visit City Hall Customer Service drive-up (north side of City Hall) to obtain a Landfill Pass that will allow one trip into the Camelot Landfill (landfill policies apply).
-Customer Service drive-up hours are 7:30 a.m. to 5:30 p.m.
+Customers with an active residential water account may visit City Hall Customer Service to obtain a Landfill Pass that will allow one trip into the Camelot Landfill (landfill policies apply).
+Customer Service hours are 7:30 a.m. to 5:30 p.m.
 Monday through Thursday, 7:30 to 11:30 a.m.
 Friday.

 The city’s Environmental Services Division supervises the city’s contractual solid waste and recyclables collection services and serves as a liaison to commercial entities serviced by the city’s franchised commercial solid waste service provider.
 Environmental Services also provides numerous public education programs on recycling and environmental concerns, manages the city’s spring and fall cleanups, administers the household hazardous waste and electronics collection program and the city’s Adopt-A-Street program.